Density Adaptive Attention is All You Need: Robust Parameter-Efficient Fine-Tuning Across Multiple Modalities: Methods

-Following the integration of Multi-Head GAAM, we investigate its compatibility with dot-product-based attention mechanisms (e.g. MHA, MQA, GQA).
-Our focus on Grouped Query Attention (GQA) is driven by its comparable performance to MHA, superior computational efficiency \cite{gqa} and advantages of its hierarchical learning structure \cite{hierarchy}.
-This approach is termed as Grouped Query Gaussian Adaptive Attention Mechanism (GQGAAM).
+This process enhances the model's ability to focus on contextually relevant information in the input sequence.
+All head outputs are stacked \textit{vertically}, forming the Density Attention modulated Tensor ($X'$).
+An even more parameter-efficient solution of the DAAM -- termed as the \textit{Mixture of Densities Adaptive Attention Mechanism}, can be found in the Appendix (see Section \ref{optimized}).
+Following the integration of Multi-Head DAAM, we investigate its compatibility with dot-product-based attention mechanisms (e.g., MHA, MQA, and GQA).
+Our focus on GQA is driven by its comparable performance to MHA, superior computational efficiency \cite{gqa} and advantages of its hierarchical learning structure \cite{hierarchy}.
+We refer to this method as the Grouped Query Density Adaptive Attention Mechanism (GQDAAM).
+The objective here is to showcase that DAAM can benefit PTMs across multiple modalities as a parameter-efficient fine-tuning method.
+The Computational complexity of DAAM can be analyzed as follows: $O(n \cdot m)$, where $n$ is the batch size and $m$ is the dimension size along \textit{normAxis}. $O(h \cdot n \cdot m)$, with $h$ as \textit{numHeads}, allowing for parallelization.

-\subsection{Encoder and Decoder models}
+\subsection{Encoder and Decoder Models}

-We apply different Attention mechanisms on SSL-based PTMs acting as Encoders to extract Embeddings from.
-Specifically, we utilize the pre-trained model weights from three distinct Encoders: (i) WavLM-Large, (ii) Llama2-13B, and (iii) BEiT-Large.
+We apply different attention mechanisms on SSL-based PTMs acting as PTMs to extract embeddings from.
+Specifically, we utilize the pre-trained model weights from three distinct PTMs: (i) WavLM-Large, (ii) Llama2-13B, and (iii) BEiT-Large.

 Libri-light \cite{librilight} GigaSpeech \cite{GigaSpeech2021} and English parts of VoxPopuli \cite{voxpouli} have been used for pre-training (i).
 ImageNet-1k \cite{Russakovsky2015} has been used for pre-training (iii).
 Conversely, while (ii) has undergone pre-training on undisclosed, publicly sourced textual data, this aspect does not impact our research.
 The downstream application we employ is different from the model's original pre-training task.
 The specific datasets used in this work are described in further detail in Section \ref{datasets}.